 GeneCards Summary for NTRK1 Gene

-NTRK1 (Neurotrophic Tyrosine Kinase, Receptor, Type 1) is a Protein Coding gene.
-Diseases associated with NTRK1 include insensitivity to pain, congenital, with anhidrosis and ntrk1-related familial medullary thyroid carcinoma.
-Among its related pathways are PI3K/AKT Signaling in Cancer and MAPK signaling pathway.
+NTRK1 (Neurotrophic Receptor Tyrosine Kinase 1) is a Protein Coding gene.
+Diseases associated with NTRK1 include insensitivity to pain, congenital, with anhidrosis and medullary thyroid carcinoma, familial.
+Among its related pathways are Signaling by GPCR and Alzheimers Disease Pathway.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is ALK.